 - Allows certain funds to impose liquidity fees and temporarily suspend withdrawals (known as gates) in certain circumstances.

 Money market reform and you

-- Our Prime Money Market Fund* and 5 tax-exempt funds* (1 national and 4 state municipal money market funds) are retail funds that seek to maintain a stable $1 NAV.
+- Our 3 tax-exempt retail municipal funds* (1 national and 2 state municipal money market funds) seek to maintain a stable $1 NAV.

 We're here to help